gpdowney/lightweightLSAT/pages/reason/conditionals.md

 >
 > If it's missing Ice Cream or Fudge, then it's not a Sundae.

-## Conditional Keywords:
+## Conditional Words:

 If, All, Only If, Must, Without, Unless, None + any absolute word (whenever, always, never, no, requires, etc..)

-Memorize these keywords and how to diagram them.
+Memorize these words and how to diagram them.
 Fill in the letters with ideas to make it stick.

 ### If A, then B